Fine-Tuning Llama 3: Enhancing Accuracy in Medical Q&A With LLMs

 medchat_project.import_tasks(medchat_tasks)

 Our last setup step is to deploy the Label Studio Machine Learning backend with the LLM Interactive example, so we can dynamically use our LLM with our data.
 To avoid a lot of cloud-based infrastructure setup, we’ll use Ollama to run Llama 3 8B locally, and Docker Compose to run the LLM Backend to connect with it.
-Once we have these two softwares installed, we can start them with the following.
+Once we have these two platforms installed, we can start them with the following.

 Run Llama 3 locally with Ollama: